qyang-nj/llios/articles/MixedModuleCompiling.md

 ```

 ### Swift and Objc uses each other (General Case)
 In reality, it's pretty common that Swift and Objc code are entwined in the same module.
-Here is a general way to a build it.
+Here is a general way to build it.

 1. Generate a `module.modulemap` file for Objc underlying module.
 It's easier to just include all `.h` in the module.
 2. Compile Swift code and generate objects (`.o`).
 Make sure to import the underlying module (`-import-underlying-module`).
 In the mean time, let the compiler generate `.swiftmodule` (`-emit-module`) and `-Swift.h` (`-emit-objc-header`).